DataJediAcademy/retail_analytics_sellers_reward_system/README.md

 - Time Series Methodology

 ### Tasks
-- Create a Power BI dashboard
-.
-Create a database system  for the dashboard
 - using time series methods predict  order level for each seller for
   - the next day
   - the next 7-days
 - Using machine Learning  predict the order level and order value per seller for
   - the next day
   - the next 7-days
+- Create a database system  for the dashboard
+- Create a Power BI dashboard (to answer the questions raised by the Team Lead)
 - Embed your machine learning model in the PowerBI dashboard

 ### Deliverables